 3 Fect Plot Options

-In this chapter, we explore various visualization options avialable in the fect package using data from Grumbach and Sahn (2020).
-This chapter is authored by Jinwen Wu and Yiqing Xu.
+In this chapter, we explore various visualization options available in the fect package using data from Grumbach and Sahn (2020).
+Download the R code used in this chapter here.

 plot.fect is an S3 method that offers various options for customizing data and results visualization.
 Below is a brief summary of the most commonly used options.